 Honoring Arab American Authors

-These books by Arab American authors provide a beautiful glimpse into the Arab American experience and are a fantastic resource for families looking to diversify their bookshelves.
+These books by Arab American authors provide a beautiful glimpse into Arab American Heritage and are a fantastic resource for families looking to diversify their bookshelves.
 By sharing these stories, we can help nurture a generation that values cultural diversity and mutual respect.
 Let’s take this Arab American Heritage Month to explore these narratives and broaden our horizons together.